Briefing

 Integration with Plan Mode

 The Task System and Plan Mode (covered in article 5) are meant to work side by side.
-Both are real: Plan Mode is a documented explore, plan, implement, commit workflow, and Tasks and subagents are genuine execution primitives (Claude Code Best Practices).
+Both are real: Plan Mode is a documented explore, plan, implement, commit workflow, and Tasks and subagents are genuine execution primitives (Claude Code Best Practices (opens in a new tab)).
 The clean hand-off described here, where Plan Mode produces the high-level decomposition and the Task System executes each sub-task with persistence and recovery, is a useful mental model rather than a formal architecture Anthropic publishes.
 In practice, for a complex migration Plan Mode might sketch a 15-step plan, and the Task System works through each step, branching sub-tasks where it needs to and reporting progress back.

 Realistic Expectations

 The Task System doesn't replace senior engineers.
 It supports them.
 It takes the mechanical work, boilerplate, test scaffolding, doc updates, and pushes the judgement calls back to a person.
 The hierarchy is what makes that happen: ambiguous work escalates to a human instead of being guessed at.
-That positioning lines up with Anthropic's own research, which found that the more domain expertise someone brings, the more work Claude does per instruction, leaving human judgement at the centre (Anthropic Research).
+That positioning lines up with Anthropic's own research, which found that the more domain expertise someone brings, the more work Claude does per instruction, leaving human judgement at the centre (Anthropic Research (opens in a new tab)).

 One number in the original framing should be treated with caution.
-A claim that the Task System completes 78% of sub-tasks autonomously on a typical codebase, with the other 22% needing human input, is presented as an Anthropic benchmark, but no Anthropic publication or third-party report contains that figure (Anthropic Research).
+A claim that the Task System completes 78% of sub-tasks autonomously on a typical codebase, with the other 22% needing human input, is presented as an Anthropic benchmark, but no Anthropic publication or third-party report contains that figure (Anthropic Research (opens in a new tab)).
 Read it as an illustration of the intended balance, high enough to save real time, low enough to avoid silent failures, not as a verified statistic.

 The Task System isn't exciting.
 It's reliable.
 In agentic coding, reliability is the feature that actually earns its keep.